 The school gate opens at 8.40am.
 Our KS1 (Rec- Year 2) should walk around to the KS1 playground and line up to go into their classrooms.
 Our KS2 (Year 3-6) should wait in the KS2 playground.
 Please note that no child should be left unsupervised on the playground before school.

 Children who are walking to school by themselves must not arrive before 8.40am as there will be nobody to supervise them and parents remain responsible for their child until they enter the school site.
-If a child arrives before 8.40am they will need to be booked into our school breakfast club at a cost of £15 (£10 emergency fee plus £5 breakfast club daily charge).

 What happens if my child is late for school?

-The school register will close at 9.00am.
+The school register will close after 9.00am.
 If your child arrives after this time, they will have to enter via our school office and will receive a late mark.
 This is to ensure they are entered onto the school register and will also be marked down for a school meal.

 Can my child walk to and from school by independently?